-Jon Stewart has turned the volume up and upped the stakes considerably.
-With the Daily Show.
-He has taken the American talk show to new levels, using comedy to commentate about the world rather than make comments about everything in a joke-cue-applause manner.
+Jon Stewart has turned the volume up and upped the stakes with the Daily Show.
+He has taken the American talk show to new levels, using comedy to commentate on the world rather than make comments about everything in a joke-cue-applause manner.

-Last week’s episode, 18 January 2011, is testament to what he is doing and a fine example of his work.
+Last week’s episode, 18 January 2011, is testament to what he’s doing, a fine example of his work.

-Starting off, we have a wonderful analysis of how Sarah Palin somehow managed to hijack the Tuscon shooting incident aftermath, making it all about her, turning it into a politicized issue.
-Her main argument is how the ‘left’ is unjustifiably and wickedly politicizing an issue that shouldn’t be politicized.
-In short Palin is giving with one hand and taking away with the other, stepping up with her good leg and kicking up dust with her crooked one in a political square dance that’s going round in circles.
-Jon Stewart picks up on her moves and reveals them for all to see, giving us a laugh, or two… or twenty along the way.
+Starting off, we have a wonderful analysis of how Sarah Palin managed to hijack the Tuscon shooting incident aftermath, making it all about her, turning it into a politicized issue.
+Her argument is how the ‘left’ is unjustifiably and wickedly politicizing an issue that shouldn’t be politicized.
+In other words, Palin gives with one hand and takes away with the other, stepping up with her good leg and kicking up dust with her crooked one in a political square dance that goes round in circles.

-Next we have the zodiac realignment.
-The extra astrological sign recently added to the familiar twelve due to the earth’s new tilt, Ophiuchus, has upset the order of an entire belief system and is reshuffling the identities of millions of people who have been living their lives according to the movement of the stars.
-A disheveled Leo guest – now a Cancer – explains why the zodiac shift is so detrimental to him and what it means to be star-struck-out.
+Next came the zodiac realignment.
+The extra astrological sign recently added to the familiar twelve due to the earth’s new tilt, Ophiuchus, has upset the order of an entire belief system, reshuffling the identities of millions of people who’ve been living their lives according to the movement of the stars.
+A disheveled Leo guest of the show – now a Cancer – explains why the zodiac shift is so detrimental to him and what it means to be star-struck-out.
 Jon Stewart is there to question the man and find out more.